DCHHV/dchhv.github.io/schedule/index.md

 Chris Gammell
 #### Abstract
 This is an in-person, hands-on version of "Getting To Blinky", an online course series that has taught thousands to use the free and open source electronics CAD program, KiCad.
 This would be a "DEFCON badge" version of that course which showcases how to add a blinking circuit, get acquainted with the tool and also add customizable artwork to a Printed Circuit Board (PCB).
 By the end, attendees will be able to actually order a low cost PCB from online sources.
+#### What to Bring
+Please come to this session with a computer with KiCad set up and running.
+Course is aimed at KiCad 4.0.7, slightly earlier is fine but 5.0.0 is not advised.
+Install assistance can be given during the beginning of the presentation if needed.

+Max size: 24, first come first serve basis.
 #### Bio
 Chris Gammell is the host of The Amp Hour Electronics podcast and the owner of Contextual Electronics, an online apprenticeship program.
 He has been teaching people to design and build electronics online for 8 years, including 5 as an online instructor.
 His interests are in hands on education and making the electronics learning process easier.
 He also focuses on low cost and no cost tools, like the open source CAD program KiCad.
 Prior to teaching online, Chris was an electronics designer for 15 years in various industrial settings.
 * * *